tdiesler/wildfly-camel/examples/camel-jms-tx/README.md

 Camel Transacted JMS example
 ----------------------------

-This example demonstrates using the camel-jms component with WildFly Camel susbsystem to produce and consume JMS messages in a transacted session.
+This example demonstrates using the camel-jms component with JBoss Fuse on EAP to produce and consume JMS messages in a transacted session.

 In this example, a Camel route consumes files from ${JBOSS_JOME}/standalone/data/orders and places their contents onto an in-memory ActiveMQ Artemis JMS queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue', converts the message body to an 'Order' entity and persists it